Particular/docs.particular.net/nservicebus/upgrades/externalize-encryption.md

  1. Install the `NServiceBus.Encryption.MessageProperty` NuGet package into all endpoints.
  1. Update the configuration for all endpoints to use either [RijndaelEncryptionService](#enabling-rijndaelencryptionservice) or [a custom encryption service](#custom-encryption-service).
  1. Deploy all endpoints.
- 1. Update message contracts in all endpoints to use the `NServiceBus.Encryption.MessageProperty.EncryptedString` property type.
+ 1. After all endpoints are deployed, update message contracts in all endpoints to use the `NServiceBus.Encryption.MessageProperty.EncryptedString` property type.
- 1. Deploy all endpoints.
+ 1. Deploy all endpoints again.

-Note: All endpoints must be updated to the `NServiceBus.Encryption.MessageProperty` package _before_ updating any message contracts to use `NServiceBus.Encryption.MessageProperty.EncryptedString`.
+Note: All endpoints must be updated to the `NServiceBus.Encryption.MessageProperty` package _and deployed_ before updating any message contracts to use `NServiceBus.Encryption.MessageProperty.EncryptedString`.
 This is to prevent issues with [compatibility](#compatibility).

 ## Enabling RijndaelEncryptionService